amulya-shanbhag/CTF-Writeup-2025/_mypages/android.md

 6.**Weekly Cycle** - _What day of the week did the user join this membership?_ (5)
 **Flag**: <span style="color:red">Tuesday</span>

-The path Takeout/Gemini/Fitbit/Your Profile contained a profile.csv which showed the membership date as 11/5/2024 which was Tuesday.
+The path Takeout/Gemini/Fitbit/Your Profile contained a profile.csv file, which showed the membership date as 11/5/2024, which was a Tuesday.
-However, at first I entered Sunday which is mentioned as start of the week and luckily has 2 attempts for this.
+However, at first, I mistakenly entered Sunday, as it was mentioned as the start of the week.
+Fortunately, the question allowed two attempts, so I was able to correct my answer.

 <img src="/CTF-Writeup-2025/docs/assets/imagesa/profile.png" alt="Profile" style="width:600px; height:auto;">